-Once upon a time, Singapore was a cluster of small villages with quiet streets and a tranquil local life, but the area has been revitalized and is pushing for an ultra-modern future.
-Now Singapore is a top destination south of Malaysia that has seen a huge boom in tourism due its character presented in works of pop culture like the bestselling book and subsequent movie, Crazy Rich Asians.
+Once upon a time, Singapore was a cluster of small villages with quiet streets and tranquil local life; however, the area has been revitalized and is pushing for an ultra-modern future.
+Singapore is a top destination south of Malaysia that has seen a huge boom in tourism due to its character presented in works of pop culture like the bestselling book and subsequent movie, Crazy Rich Asians.

 With depictions of Singapore projected across the world, tourists are now eager to explore the exotic tastes of the street food, walk in the famous botanic gardens, and explore the dynamic city streets.

 Singapore is unique because it has no capital.
 In fact, the capital of Singapore is Singapore.
 The country is also unique because it’s also an island and its own state.
 While located off Malaysia’s southern coast, Singapore is technically a sovereign island nation, so it tends to act as its own country.

 While the main island of Singapore is where most of the tourists visit, the territory actually consists of 62 smaller islets as well.
 The popularity of Singapore also means that man-made islands are created for real estate purposes every year.